 Nothando Gumunyu, Fusion’s Project Controls Manager, spoke of her experience: “It was a fulfilling experience and it was good to know that the pupils are keen to know what we do and what career opportunities are there for them if they wanted to come into the construction industry.”

 The School’s Careers Leader, Sarah Miles, said: “I wanted to say thank you to Fusion again for supporting the School and for bringing together such a wealth of experience.
 The students were clearly engaged and enjoyed positive conversations which has opened their eyes to a range of different careers, which we are extremely grateful for.”

-Becky Tranter, Fusion’s Skills and Employment Manager, said: “This was the School’s first careers networking event.
+Becky Tranter, Fusion’s Skills, Employment and Education Manager, said: “This was the School’s first careers networking event.
 I’ve used it as an introduction, hopefully to discuss with the School how we may support its curriculum.”